F1LT3R/fstop/README.md

 ## 🎚️ Priority Weight System

-When space is limited, watchers uses an **additive weight system** to decide what to show.
+When space is limited, fstop uses an **additive weight system** to decide what to show.
 Each line gets a score from multiple categories:

 | Category | Options | Weights |
 |----------|---------|---------|